 While online testing and the purchase of hearings aids may seem cheaper, it’s simply not safe, Bowman said.
-Lisa Busald, director of audiology at the Midwest Ear Institute, said more times than not, consumers end up spending more to pay for follow up services than they would buying the hearing aids through their doctor.
+Lisa Busald, director of audiology at the Midwest Ear Institute, said more times than not, consumers end up spending more to pay for follow up services than they would be buying the hearing aids through their doctor.

 On average, a U.S. consumer will spend approximately $2,000 on a hearing device, Busald said.

-While patients may pay a little more for a visit prior to receiving their device, they will save in the long run because all followup services, maintenance and other programming is included in the cost, she said.
+While patients may pay a little more for a visit prior to receiving their device, they will save in the long run because all followup services, maintenance, and other programming is included in the cost, she said.

 “The relationship with the audiologist is crucial in making sure that the devices are fitted correctly and functioning as they should,” Busald said.
 “People are naive about the cost of services.”

-Hearing aids purchased through Bowman’s office can cost anywhere from a couple hundred dollars to a few thousand, but come with appointments before, and after, the device arrives.
+Hearing aids purchased through Bowman’s office can cost anywhere from a couple of hundred dollars to a few thousand, but come with appointments before, and after, the device arrives.